Cars Kill More Teens than Computers and Cell Phones Combined

 Professor Finkelhor is right when he suggests that in some ways, some scholars are in the same boat.
 They are constantly trying to land that next grant or prestigious journal publication, just like journalists who are pursuing the most comments, clickthroughs, and pageviews for their pieces.
 But I would argue that the peer-review process in academia works to remove the most egregious exaggerations or misinterpretations.
 And, at the very least, any decent scholarly article should include a detailed description of the methods employed so that the reader can draw his or her own conclusions based on what was done.
 This is severely lacking in popular press media writing (though not completely absent).
 I feel that the bottom line in all of this is that journalists—and especially scholars—have an obligation to express their thoughts in a way that does not move beyond the evidence.
 Sure, they can take a stand, but they best base that position on solid, consistent evidence.

 Our friend Anne Collier, editor over at NetFamilyNews.org, also offered her always-insightful perspective on professor Finkelhor’s article.
-You can read her thought here.
+You can read her thoughts here.